Manojbsgowda/self-learning/ubuntu-commands.md

 # Remove a directory and its contents recursively
 `rm -r directory_name`

+# remove a directory and all its contents including subdirectories if it contains write-protected then use
+`rm -rf directory-name`

 # Copy a file or directory
 `cp source destination`